What Is Investment

 Before investing in an asset, you must understand the risk-reward equation and liquidity.

-• Factors to Consider Before Investing: Now that you understand the basics of the investment process, you must also learn to choose the best investment option as per your financial goals.
+Now that you understand the basics of the investment process, you must also learn to choose the best investment option as per your financial goals.
 Listed below are a few steps to help you find the best investment option as per your life goals:

-• How much money do you need in the future?
+1. How much money do you need in the future?

-• How much can you invest now?
+2. How much can you invest now?

-• How long do you need to invest?
+3. How long do you need to invest?

 • Ensure Higher Tax Savings: Long-term investment options can also help you save on tax.
 Investments like PPF and ULIPs help you reduce your taxable income when you invest in them.
-Equity mutual funds, gold ETFs, and debt mutual funds enjoy indexation benefits on capital gains if, you hold them long enough.
+Equity mutual funds, gold ETFs, and debt mutual funds enjoy indexation benefits on capital gains if you hold them long enough.

 Investment is essential to grow your money and create wealth.
 It will help you achieve your life goals.
-There are many investment options available in India, and you must understand the purpose, the risk, and the reward associated with them.
+There are many investment options available in India, and you must understand the purpose, risk, and reward associated with them.

 You should select an option according to your investment goals and needs.